 Where is poor dear Arius to try conclusions?
 Warring his life long upon the contransmagnificandjewbangtantiality.

 Stephen directly invokes the name of Arius the heresiarch.
 In “Telemachus,” Stephen describes Arius “warring his life long upon the consubstantiality…” but here we get this monstrous portmanteau.
 Lang does a great job pulling it all apart.
 Con- and -tantiality are remnants of consubstantiality, now impregnated with -transmagnificandjewbang-. –Magnificand- refers to the Magnificat, wherein Mary rejoices at being chosen as the mother of God’s Son, apparently at the idea of God -trans-forming part of her flesh into a Son.
-Lang says -jewbang- is Mary and Joseph’s intercourse, which is just a bummer.
-Altogether, it alters consubstantiality to imply that the Son is not eternal, having always existed, but rather, came into existence at the time of His Incarnation, which is in line with Arian thinking.
+Lang says -jewbang- is Mary and Joseph’s intercourse, which is just a bummer of a term.
+Altogether, it alters consubstantiality to imply that the Son is not eternal, but rather came into existence at the time of His Incarnation, which is in line with Arian thinking.

 Illstarred heresiarch.
 In a Greek watercloset he breathed his last: euthanasia.
 With beaded mitre and with crozier, stalled upon his throne, widower of a widowed see, with upstiffed omophorion, with clotted hinderparts.